 - Anyone born on or after September 1 1996 who missed their routine school vaccination in school years 9 and 10 or the catch-up MenACWY vaccination can get the vaccine from their GP up to their 25th birthday

 - Students going to university or college for the first time, including overseas and mature students, who have not yet had the MenACWY vaccine remain eligible up to their 25th birthday.

 If you haven’t had the vaccination, or had it as a child and may require a booster, please contact the Student Medical Centre or your GP.
-Of course, the vaccination won’t protect you against other strains of the disease.
-It is therefore very important to remain vigilant whether you have been vaccinated or not.
+The vaccination won’t protect you against other strains of the disease so it's very important to remain vigilant whether you have been vaccinated or not.
 Early diagnosis and treatment are the best defence against this serious disease.
 Find out more about about protecting yourself against meningitis and septicaemia on the NHS website, the NHS Men ACWY vaccination leaflet, FAQs on the Men ACWY vaccine, or watch A Student's Meningitis Story.

 - severe headache

 - pale, blotchy skin